 We have vast experience in personal injuries and dram shop law.
-Our experienced lawyers work tirelessly to help you with a dram shop claim against parties with the legal responsibility to pay.
-Ehline Law Firm values the attorney-client relationship, so you can trust us regarding drunk driving accidents against the at-fault establishment.
+Our experienced lawyers tirelessly help you with a dram shop claim against parties with the legal responsibility to pay.
+Ehline Law Firm values the attorney-client relationship so that you can trust us regarding drunk driving accidents against the at-fault establishment.
 Contact us today for a free consultation with questions about the legal drinking age and consuming alcohol in general!

 The intoxicated driver may not be the only person on the hook.
 You may have a viable financial compensation claim against businesses like local bars and restaurants for your personal injury claim.

 Michael Ehline is an inactive U.S. Marine and world-famous legal historian.
 Michael helped draft the Cruise Ship Safety Act and has won some of U.S. history’s largest motorcycle accident settlements.
 Together with his legal team, Michael and the Ehline Law Firm collect damages on behalf of clients.

 We pride ourselves on being available to answer your most pressing and difficult questions 24/7.
 We are proud sponsors of the Paul Ehline Memorial Motorcycle Ride and a Service Disabled Veteran Operated Business.
 (SDVOB.)
 We are ready to fight.